 - Diagnostic tests

-You and your caregiver must also attend a pre-transplant education class.
+You and your caregiver must also attend a pre-lung transplant education class.
 This class reviews the risks, benefits, and expectations of receiving a lung transplant.

 Pre-lung transplant tests

 Lung transplant assessments you may need include:

 - Chest x-ray

 - CT scan

 - Heart catheterization

 - Electrocardiogram (EKG)